GetWellClinic/ai-moa/docs/ocr_api.md

 ```

 Edit 'workflow-config.yaml', and use 'extract_text_doctr_api' instead of 'extract_text_doctr' to use the OCR API endpoint.

+Note: The first time you use the function 'extract_text_doctr_api', the system may seem to pause but it is just take a long time to download and install the model on first run.
+However, on second run of the function, it will be alot faster.

 To stop and remove the OCR container:
 ```shell